in pursuit of the Snow Leopard Award

 In the distance a few lights started to ascend.
 They are already at the rock band so must have camped there.
 At first we descend into a small col only to gain back the altitude and reach a rocky face.
 It’s too dark to see anything else but the person in front and the path through the rocks and scree.
 It’s very windy and cold but all my layers are wide open.
 A hard shell under my puffy jacket was unnecessary but too late to be removed.
 I was hoping it would be worm enough and I would take the down layer off.
 At -25C that wasn’t gonna happen.
 By the time we reached the snow plateau a lot of the climbers would have turned back because of the cold.
 My thumbs started to feel numb and my toes painful.
 I was hoping that when the sun will rise they will start warming up again.
 But it didn’t.
-We continued ascending but soon I stopped, took the boots off and the socks.
-I could still feel my toes but they looked blue.
+We continued ascending but soon I stopped.
+Dragos was getting very cold so we agreed to split.
+I took the boots off and the socks.
+My toes looked purple but could still move them.
 I desperately start rubbing them for a good few minutes until the blood came back.
 I emptied most of my belongings in a dry bag, keeping just the water, a Cliff bar and a pair of gloves and left everything else under a rock.
 Unfortunately it wasn’t long until my toes felt numb again.
 This time I used some hand warmers inside my socks but with no effect.
 All this process delayed me with almost an hour and everyone else was already far ahead.
 I set myself a 30 minutes turn around time if nothing was going to change.
 I was about to give up when out of nowhere a climber appeared.
 In his 50’s, he was moving slowly and taking frequent breaks.
 In a poor English he asked if I am feeling all right, offering me some toe warmers after finding out my trouble.
 After a few minutes I could feel my toes again.
 It worked!
 We start ascending together and the warmer I got the faster I became.
 The sun was out now and shining and it wasn’t long enough until we caught up with a guide and his clients.
 As the terrain got steeper, Roman, the Russian climber, got slower and slower.
 I didn’t not want to leave him behind.
 After all he saved me from turning back, so I waited.
 We were now at the fixed rope, a 45-50 degree iced face cornice-ed and exposed.
 With a hand on the rope and other on a walking stick I managed to get on top of it without taking my ice axe out.
 Carrying a harness and jumar set up for 50m is unnecessary extra weight.
 It will make the climb safer but at the price of 1kg.
 For such a short fixed rope it’s not worth it despite what the guides suggest.

 It is almost impossible to describe the moment.
 Mixed emotions rushed through my head.
 A few photos, a short video and a good look at the view.
 Breathtaking.
 I looked around for any higher points to make sure we are in fact on the true summit and start descending.
 We were left alone and while there is an urgency to get down as quickly as possible, this is when most accidents occur.
 Roman started to complain about abdominal pain and we decide to go slowly.
 It was warm and less windy now and I felt pain in my toes and fingers.
 At the rock band we were able to see multiple parties on the other side of the col. We got down and start ascending as well.
 The snow was melted and huge holes started to appear so we opted for the rocky slab on the left.
 It was slow hard work as the energy levels were almost zero.
 Before the camp the weather closed in and it started snowing.
 I said good bye to Roman and went in my tent.
 After consulting with Dragos we decided to spend the night at Camp 3 and opt for an early start to reach the valley next morning.